express-in-code-game/excode-design/docs/design.md

 The first 30 second run puts the map in a new state.
 Players can now explore the new state and adust/compose further.
 Units can collect resources or attack or anything else, within the boundaries of this particular scenario.

+A guide scemario.
+Introduces a player to the game via examples.

-Approach to creating the game, game evolution.
+## Approach to creating the game, game evolution.
 A better way is to build around diverse scenarios.
 Instead of creating one-all-incompassing scenario, use multiple scenarios within a match, tournament.
 For example, game comes with a number of default scenarios, each being quite simple and specific, but unique in terms of graphics and reosurce/solution space organization.